oizhaolei/typescript-restapi/README.md

 ## Dependencies

- - Typgoose, `@typegoose/typegoose`  A library for defining Mongoose models using TypeScript classes.
+ - Typegoose, `@typegoose/typegoose`  A library for defining Mongoose models using TypeScript classes.
- - Type-Graphl, A library for creating GraphQL schema and resolvers with TypeScript, using `classes` and `decorators magic` :)!
+ - Type-Graphql, A library for creating GraphQL schema and resolvers with TypeScript, using `classes` and `decorators magic` :)!
  - Apollo-server-express, `apollo-server-express`, A library for quickly bootstrapping graphql servers with Apollo and Express

   ### For a note on other dependencies, please have a look at the `package.json` file.

   Note: Run `npm install` to install all the projects dependencies...